Abiola-Zeenat/Online-Bookstore-API-Team-12/README.md

 Welcome to the online book store project.
 This API provides a comprehensive and user-friendly guide that would aid in navigating your way on the online book store system.
 It enables users to register, login,view,search for available books and purchase them.Even if you are a user eager to explore the functionalities or a developer intergrating with the API.

-Admins Have Following Access for this online store site:
+Admins Have Following Access(In addition to the users' access) for this online store site:

 - Add New Books.
 - View Books Available.